Guido von Usedom: The Boxer Rebellion

 Usedom was deployed with Hertha in the Mediterranean and East Asia.
 At the beginning of the Boxer Rebellion, the commander of the East Asia Squadron, Vice Admiral Felix von Bendemann, ordered a landing corps to be formed from the crews of all German cruisers to help protect the European embassies in Beijing.
 Usedom became the leader of the entire German expeditionary force of around 500 men, which was subordinate to the British commander of the foreign armed forces involved, Vice Admiral Edward Seymour.
 Usedom simultaneously served as its chief of staff.

-On June 10, 1900, the entire expeditionary force left Tanggu by rail for Beijing.
+On 10 June 1900 the entire expeditionary force left Tanggu by rail for Beijing.
 The advance was stopped by Chinese troops and insurgents, so that the expeditionary force had to withdraw by land.
 The commander of the British landing corps, Captain John Jellicoe, who later became the commander of the Grand Fleet in the Battle of Jutland, was wounded.
 In this distressed situation, Seymour requested the use of the German troops under Usedom and is said to have spoken the historical phrase "The Germans to the Front".

 Due to his experience with the landing corps, Usedom was released from the leadership of Hertha in September 1900 and assigned to the staff of the commander-in-chief of the allied troops in China, which enforced the end of the uprising.
-Parallel to this task, he had already been formally appointed as wing adjutant to the emperor on July 21, 1900.
-On April 5, 1902, Usedom was awarded the Pour le Mérite for his achievements in China.
+Parallel to this task, he had already been formally appointed as wing adjutant to the emperor on 21 July 1900.
+On 5 April 1902 Usedom was awarded the Pour le Mérite for his achievements in China.